JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

 }
 ```

-And then we change what happens when the promise resolves:
+Next, we change what happens when the promise resolves:

 ```ts
 asyncFunction()